Layton ServiceDesk - Release Notes - Version 22.214.171.124

 - Back up your database

-- In Windows Services Console:
+- In Windows Services Console, stop the following services:

-- Stop the IIS Admin service
+- IIS Admin Service

 - Disable anti-virus software on the server, if running.
 This has been known to prevent the copying of files, especially .exe files, to the Program Files folder.